MileHacker Logo

 Scenic Routes

 Pleasant, flat walking paths run along the River Forth.
-King's Park near city center has extensive green space for leisurely walks with castle views.
+King's Park close to city center has extensive green space for leisurely walks with castle views.

 Walking Tour Options